Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Introduction

 \paragraph{Notations and definitions} The set of nonnegative real numbers is denoted $\Rplus$ and $\Rplus_{>}$ denotes elements of $\Rplus$ excluding $0$, $\NNN$ is the set of natural numbers including zero while $\Nplus$ excludes zero.
 The Euclidian norm of a vector $\x$ of $\R^{n}$ is denoted $\| \x \|$.
 A Gaussian vector or multivariate normal distribution with mean vector $\mathbf{m}$ and covariance matrix $\mathbf{C}$ is denoted $\N(\mathbf{m},\mathbf{C})$.
 The identity matrix in $\R^{n \times n}$ is denoted $\Id$ such that a standard multivariate normal distribution, i.e.\ with mean vector zero and identity covariance matrix is denoted $\Normal$.
 The density of a standard multivariate normal distribution (in any dimension) is denoted $p_{\N}$.
 The set of strictly increasing functions $g$ from $\R$ to $\R$ or from a subset $I \subset \R$ to $\R$ is denoted $\Monotone$.
+The notation $\xstar$ will be used in particular to denote the global minimum of the functions whose convergence is investigated.
+Sometimes we assume without loss of generality that $\xstar=0$.

 \todo{DO I NEED THAT: We shall assume that if solutions are sampled from a continuous distribution for instance multivariate standard distribution, the ranking of the solutions with respect to $f$ does not produce ties almost surely.
 Hence fitness with some flat regions are excluded.}